List of returning characters in Kamen Rider Zi-O: Daiki Kaito

 Also returning from Kamen Rider Decade, Daiki Kaito (海東 大樹, Kaitō Daiki) is a dimension-hopping treasure hunter who becomes Kamen Rider Diend (仮面ライダーディエンド, Kamen Raidā Diendo) after escaping his dictatorial world and obtaining the DienDriver, which allows him to summon holographic duplicates of past Riders.
 During his travels, Daiki forms a friendly rivalry with Tsukasa as they occasionally join forces against the Dai-Shocker army.
 Sometime before the events of Kamen Rider Zi-O, Daiki acquired the Neo DienDriver (ネオディエンドライバー, Neo Diendoraibā), which allows him to summon Kamen Riders that succeeded his original era.

 Daiki appears in the World of Zi-O to steal the Time Riders' Ride Watches, though Sougo steals them back.
 He later takes White Woz's Future Note as compensation before being contacted by Ohma Zi-O, who has him use a dimensional wall to contact his past self and Geiz.
 Daiki later returns during Hiryū's time distortion to acquire the Zi-O II Another Watch and use the Time Jackers to secretly help Sougo regain the Grand Zi-O Ride Watch after they stole it.

 Sometime later, Daiki used the Zi-O II Another Watch's power to revive Tsukasa after he was killed by Swartz, but the device corrupts him and possesses his body.
 When Tsukasa gets his Rider powers back, he uses Zi-O's powers and works with Grand Zi-O to save Daiki from the Another Watch's control; destroying it in the process.
 Following this, Daiki joins the heroes in foiling Swartz's plot to destroy the Kamen Rider multiverse before leaving with Tsukasa to see how the timeline has changed after Sougo changed his destiny.

 In the special Kamen Rider Zi-O Next Time: Geiz Majesty, Daiki helps Geiz in his fight against a new White Woz, who had stolen his powers.
 After helping Sougo and Tsukuyomi regain their powers, Daiki used his Secondary Rider Cards to temporarily grant Geiz the Geiz Majesty Ride Watch so he can defeat White Woz as Another Diend and regain his own powers.

 Kimito Totani (戸谷 公人, Totani Kimito) reprises his role as Daiki Kaito.

 Kamen Rider G

-Returning from a special meant to commemorate Kamen Rider Decade and the 10th Heisei Kamen Rider series, Kamen Rider G (仮面ライダーG, Kamen Raidā Jī), aka Goro (吾郎, Gorō), is a man who was previously brainwashed into joining the terrorist organization, Shade.
+Returning from a special meant to commemorate Kamen Rider Decade and the 10th Heisei Kamen Rider series, Kamen Rider G (仮面ライダーG, Kamen Raidā Jī), a.k.a.
+Goro (吾郎, Gorō), is a man who was previously brainwashed into joining the terrorist organization, Shade.
 When his girlfriend, Eri Hinata, was threatened, Goro regains his memory and becomes the eponymous wine-themed Rider to save the world from Shade's terrorism.

 During the events of Over Quartzer, Kamen Rider G appeared as part of the Heisei Riders' reinforcements against the Quartzers' forces.

 Instead of being reprised by Goro Inagaki (稲垣 吾郎, Inagaki Gorō), Kamen Rider G appears in a non-speaking role.